TheRealTycho/MasterThesis/README.md

 These notes aim to provide both a pedagogical introduction and to set notation.
 After the groundwork is done, I aim add more detail so that eventually I can use these as review material/ inspiration for the thesis itself.

 Topics covered include:
+-
 - Generalized Cluster States
 - Gauging on the (1D) lattice
+- Generalized Transverse Field Ising model
-- and much more...
+- String Order Paramters, and Interface Algebras

 Appenix material:
+-
 - (small) non-Abelian groups and their representation theory
 - ...

+Ideas:
+-

 TODO:
+- Classification of SPTs based on G-symmetry => cocycles,...
 - L-symbols for Z2xZ2
 - L-symbols for Rep(D3)=Rep(S3)
-- Interface Algebras: is this neccessary?
 - SOP for Rep(D3)
 - Gauging+duality map for Z2 => KW duality :copy from physical to virtual
 - Gauging+duality map for G => GxG SSB to GxRep(G) GCS: just copy from physical to virtual